Georgakopoulos-Soares-lab/taxonomic_quasi_primes/README.md

 7. multi_phylum_enrichment_plots.ipynb
 8. sec_struct_clustermaps.ipynb
 9. alphamissense_analysis.ipynb

-\nSupplementary scripts for taxonomic quasi-prime peptide extraction from PDB files and the secondary structure prediction using STRIDE are also provided.
+**Supplementary scripts for taxonomic quasi-prime peptide extraction from PDB files and the secondary structure prediction using STRIDE are also provided.**
 ---

 ## Key Objectives